YosysHQ-Docs/AppNote-109/docs/source/index.rst

    obligation is fulfilled* by using a bounded safety assertion.
 If such property fails, it means that a fairness assumption is missing.
 In this case, the liveness obligation is :systemverilog:`ps == inform_result`.
-The reader is invited to analyse Figure 5.12 to understand what is happening.
+The reader is invited to analyse Figure 5.12 to understand what is happening (hint: there are two return paths to idle, one when start is 0 and other when start can become 1, in only one of these two paths the liveness obligation is fulfilled).

    As mentioned before, a future appnote will delve into this, but to continue with the example, the solution or the missing fairness assumption is shown below: